PermutaTriangle/CombCov/agenda_meetings.md

 Many covers needed only 3x3x3 config and some more was found with 4x4x4 config.
 We'll try config 5x5x5 for the yet unsuccessful ones.

-Henning has asked for 2-3 talking slots at the Icelandic Math Conference in October for Bjarni, Émile and maybe.
-Christian/Henning to present their work.
+Henning has asked for 2-3 talking slots at the Icelandic Math Conference in October for Bjarni, Émile and maybe Christian/Henning to present their work.
 All of them have registered to participate in the conference.